How to Use Google Docs / Sheets / Slides and More

 Google Docs can be used for free by anyone who has an account with Google.
 This is also good if you want to use an Android phone that requires you have a Google account.
 You create your account directly on Google.com.
 Just type in your name, pick an email address, and password.
 It is done in less than 2 minutes.

 Documents are then created on Google Drive, which is your personal space where you can store any documents and other files you can access from anywhere.

-You can access Google Drive by clicking here, or by clicking on Google.com at the top right, then clicking Drive:
+You can access Google Drive by clicking here, or by clicking on 9 dots at Google.com, then clicking Drive

 Then, click on the top left of the document to “Add” and then Google Docs to create a new document you will then find on your Google Drive.